Long Term Effects of Narcotics Abuse

 • Sneezing

-If you are pregnant and want to quit using drugs like opioids, recovery is possible.
-Call our helpline at 800-934-1582(Who Answers?) to speak to a caring and compassionate rehab support specialist.
+If you’re pregnant and want to quit using opioids, recovery is always possible.
+Call our helpline at 800-934-1582(Sponsored) to speak to a caring and compassionate rehab support specialist.
 We can help you find a rehab program that’s right for you.

 Narcotics Addiction

-Chronic narcotics abuse can lead to an opioid addiction.
-A narcotics addiction is a complex condition characterized by uncontrollable narcotics abuse regardless of negative effects in your life.
-Signs of a narcotics addiction include:3
+Chronic narcotics abuse can lead to opioid addictions.
+Narcotics addiction is a complex condition characterized by uncontrollable narcotics abuse regardless of negative effects in your life.
+Signs of narcotics addiction include:3

 • Using narcotics in greater amounts or over longer periods than planned